GiovanniRic/social-networking-kata/README.md

 Following
-User cam be follow other users:
+User can be follow other users:
 - Marie follows Jack -- Command
 - Marie wall         -- Command